Garee/garyblackwood.co.uk/src/content/blog/dark-mode-preference-detection.md

 tags: ['dark mode', 'javascript', 'css', 'webdev', 'prefers-color-scheme']
 ---

 If you're anything like me, you always enable the dark mode within your operating system and applications.
-Did you know that there is a [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_queries) that allows you query whether a user prefers dark mode?
+Did you know that there is a [media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_queries) that allows you to query whether a user prefers dark mode?

 The [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature can be used to detect whether a user has requested a light or dark theme.
 In combination with CSS variables, this allows us to support dynamically switching between multiple themes.